africker/surface/README.md

 where x<sub>c</sub> is the x index of the focal cell and y<sub>c</sub> is the y index of the focal cell.

-Use the side length (L), also called scale, to specifying the area of the moving window (L x L) focused on each cell that is used for computing elevation, slope and curvature.
+Use the side length (L), also called scale, to specify the area of the moving window (L x L) focused on each cell that is used for computing elevation, slope and curvature.

 Dependecies
 ---------